jrmsklar/Clock-Pull-To-Refresh/README.md

 ## Usage

-Simply add the following code to whichever file the `UITableView` in which you wish to add the `JSPullToRefreshClock` to is implemented.
+Simply add the following code to whichever file the `UITableView` is in which you wish to add the `JSPullToRefreshClock` to is implemented.

 Add the following directly after the instantiation of the `UITableView`:
 ``` objective-c